NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   12. `// Song: 'The One And Only', by Chesney Hawkes`
   13. `// Song: 'Never Gonna Give You Up', by Rick Astley`

 The example starts by trying to downcast the current `item` as a `Movie`.
 Because `item` is a `MediaItem` instance, it’s possible that it _might_ be a `Movie`; equally, it’s also possible that it might be a `Song`, or even just a base `MediaItem`.
 Because of this uncertainty, the `as?` form of the type cast operator returns an _optional_ value when attempting to downcast to a subclass type.
-The result of `item as Movie` is of type `Movie?`, or “optional `Movie`”.
+The result of `item as?
+Movie` is of type `Movie?`, or “optional `Movie`”.

 Downcasting to `Movie` fails when applied to the `Song` instances in the library array.
 To cope with this, the example above uses optional binding to check whether the optional `Movie` actually contains a value (that is, to find out whether the downcast succeeded.)
 This optional binding is written “`if let movie = item as?
 Movie`”, which can be read as: